paundraP/FP-PemrogramanWebsite-BE-2025/README.md

 # Final Project Website Programming 2025 - WordIT

-this is the backend repository for WordIT.
+This is the backend repository for WordIT.
 A Website where you can play, learn, and having fun at the same time.

 ## How To Start